stratosphereips/NetSecGame/README.md

 The scenarios define the **topology** of a network (number of hosts, connections, networks, services, data, users, firewall rules etc.) while the **task-configuration** is to be used for definition of exact task for the agent in one of the scenario (with fix topology).

 ### Task configuration
-The task configuration is a YAML file which is used for exact definiton of the task an agent shoul be solving. there are three main parts of the configuration
+The task configuration is a YAML file which is used for exact definiton of the task an agent shoul be solving. there are two main parts of the configuration
 #### Environment
 Environment part which defines properties of the environment for the task (see example below).
 In particular:
 - `random_seed` - sets seed s for any random process in the environment